CharlesSchimmel/md-graph/README.md

 md-graph seeks to enrich an existing library of interlinked notes but not change how notes are written for the sake of its use.
-This enables interoperation with other note systems as well as respecting note libraries that strive for simplicity to remain evergreen.
+This enables interoperation with other note systems as well as respecting note libraries that strive to remain evergreen by staying simple.

 ## Usage